-Wireless Indicates the channel setting for the DAP-1665.
-The Channel Channel: can be changed to the channel setting for an existing wireless network or to reduce interference in congested areas.
-If Auto least amount of interference.

-Channel Scan is enabled, this option will not be available.
+Wireless Indicates the channel setting for the DAP-1650.
+The channel Channel: can be changed to fit the channel setting for an existing wireless network or to reduce interference in congested areas.
+If Auto Channel Scan is enabled, this option will not be available.